Dapo Pond

-The Dapo Pond (大坡池 (Dàpō Chí)) is a pond in Chishang Township, Taitung County, Taiwan.
+The Dapo Pond (大坡池 (Dàpō Chí)) is a pond in Chihshang Township, Taitung County, Taiwan.

 History

 The pond was originally called Dabi.
-In early years, the fish and shrimp found in Chishang came from Dapo area.
+In early years, the fish and shrimp found in Chihshang came from Dapo area.
 During the Japanese rule of Taiwan, the pond had a surface area of 55 hectares and there were abundant fish and shrimp inside the water.
 Lotuses and water chestnuts also grew in the pond.
 After the handover of Taiwan from Japan to the Republic of China in 1945, the pond became one of the ten scenic sights of Taitung County under the title The Fishing Line of Chihshang.
 However, after the Large Dapo Drainage Ditch water conservation facility, natural silting and other factors, the surface area of the pond gradually shrinks.

 Geology

 Dapo Pond is an inland freshwater swamp.
-It was formed as a result of fault activity in Chishang.
+It was formed as a result of fault activity in Chihshang.
 Its water comes from an underground stream located at the tip of the alluvial fan of Xinwulyu River.
 The pond river flows northward towards the lowlands, which then becomes the source of Xiuguluan River.
 Under the planning and revitalization efforts from Taitung County Government, the pond now has a surface area of around 20 hectares with another 20 hectares on its surrounding embankments and wetlands.